tonamatos/wiederhold-notes/content/MAT246/5/Compactness.md

 ### Another application: Baire category theory

->[!info] Proving with was a question in last year's MAT246 final.
+>[!info] Proving this was a question in last year's MAT246 final.

 Recall that a set $E\subseteq\mathbb R$ is _dense_ if for every $x$ and every $r>0$, $E\cap(x-r,x+r)\neq\emptyset$.
 Let $\{U_n:n\in\mathbb N\}$ be a family of open dense subsets of $\mathbb R$.
 Let $W$ be an open bounded interval.